 2. By Abandoning the Text During the Sermon

 Closely related to the sermon in search of a text (see above) is the sermon that starts with a passage, but then abandons the text after reading it.
 This can happen by either running with one thought from the text or by talking about the text in generic ways without pointing people back to the actual words of the text.

 John Piper once said in a lecture on preaching that pastors should consistently use the phrase “look at this” in their sermons.
-He encouraged pastors to point their hearers back to the actual words of the text so that they can see how what we are saying comes directly from Scripture and also so that they can learn how to read the text themselves.
+He encouraged pastors to point their hearers back to the actual words of the text to avoid undermining the Bible’s authority.
+This allows listeners to see how what we are saying comes directly from Scripture and also so that they can learn how to read the text themselves.

 3. By Letting an Illustration Drive the Sermon

 Most pastors love telling good stories, especially if those stories illustrate biblical truths.
-Wise pastors look for illustrations in all of life because good illustrations help people better understand the message of the Bible.
+Wise pastors look for illustrations in all of life.
+Good illustrations help people better understand the message of the Bible.
 Unfortunately, preachers can so fall in love with an illustration that it becomes the main point of the message (instead of the biblical text).
-We’ve all heard these sermons: they begin with a short talk about the biblical text, then the lengthy illustration takes center stage, and eventually the preacher arrives at his application, not of the text, but of the illustration.
+We’ve all heard these sermons.
+They begin with a short talk about the biblical text.
+Then the lengthy illustration takes center stage.
+Eventually the preacher arrives at his application, not of the text, but of the illustration.